Reader: Usually, but in a portentous moment you don't want "Three of Cups" or something. I got rid of everything except

 - As part of character creation, players are encouraged to have the GM do a Tarot reading for their characters.
 Cards that determine the past and present are used to flesh-out character background (sometimes giving the character bonus advantages as part of that) while the "future" card gives the player and the GM ideas for future stories involving that character.

-- The Curse of Monkey Island has Guybrush Threepwood draw five Death cards in a row, which confuses and alarms the fortuneteller.
-Threepwood also comments how there should be only one.
+- The Curse of Monkey Island has Guybrush Threepwood draw five Death cards in a row, which terrifies the fortuneteller so much that she begins screaming he's a devil; Guybrush, meanwhile, is more confused than anything, saying how there should be only one and asking if she's dealing from the bottom.
+Sure enough, in as foretold in the voodoo prophecies, Guybrush dies on Blood Island... for the purposes of insurance fraud.
 He later uses the cards themselves to cheat at poker.

 - In Max Payne Max finds a hand of tarot cards on a table in Don Punchinello's mansion: The Tower, The Devil, and Death.
 Max interprets The Tower as representing the mansion, The Devil as Don Punchinello, and Death as Max himself.

 - Of course, after the Punchinello Manor, we meet Nicole Horne, and the final fight takes place in her gigantic Mega-Corp tower of doom, with Nicole being more of a devil than Punchinello ever was.
 Max still might count as Death though, being the change card.
 The only problem is that he potentially changes the world for the worse.

 - Although Max's reading is amateurish and inaccurate, the real meaning of these cards for him is also true.
 The Tower card is his past, with all the dead family and ruined life.
 The Devil is his present, a fight with his enemies.
 Death is his future, meaning an epiphany and finally getting rid of his massive guilt complex (at least, until the second game).